arbor-sim/arbor/doc/contrib/test.rst

 Multiple tests may require the same reusable piece of test setup to run.
-You can speed up the test writing process for everyone by writing these reusable pieces as a fixture.
+You can speed up the test writing process for everyone by writing these reusable pieces as a `fixture <https://en.wikipedia.org/wiki/Test_fixture#Software>`_.
 A fixture is a decorator that injects the reusable piece into the test function.
 Fixtures, and helpers to write them, are available in ``python/test/fixtures.py``.
-The following example shows you how to create a fixture that returns the Arbor version, and optionally the path to it:
+The following example shows you how to create a fixture that returns the arbor version, and optionally the path to it:

 .. code-block:: python